English 336: Introduction to Linguistics

 Suggested Topics: Feel free to restrict or vary topic suggestions to suit this assignment.
 Some of these topics may suggest ideas for project topics as well.
 Feel free to write papers that contribute to your course project.

 Write a short paper about the use of language in a campus event.
-Examples: at the Inquiring Minds program on Wednesday afternoons in the library, you can hear a variety of speakers.
+Examples: The Affrilachian Poets reading on Mar.
+16. At the Inquiring Minds program on Wednesday afternoons in the library, you can hear a variety of speakers.
 You could also use the YouTube video from the 2012Women's Leadership Conference, when linguist Martha Barnette gave a great speech, and you can listen to her radio show A Way with Words online.

 Develop your discussion forum comments on the novel Frindle into a formal paper of 1-2 pages.

-Summarize an essay from the reader Language: Readings in Language and Culture that has not been assigned in class, or a magazine or journal article that discusses an important issue involving language.
+Summarize an essay from the reader Language: Introductory Readings that has not been assigned in class, or a magazine or journal article that discusses an important issue involving language.
 At the end give your own responses or evaluation of the article.
 (Dr. Hanlon and the library have copies of this book and one is on reserve; you have only been assigned to read "Nine Ideas About Language" by Daniels from this book.)

 Many of the exercises in the Language for Everyone textbook suggest topics for papers.
 (Most of those that suggest writing topics are not assigned for homework.)